-- Remember that the Paladin DCR is for full 4K/4096 wide projectors (like 2019 Sony and JVC 4K projectors) and the Paladin is for UHD/3840 wide projectors (like Digital Projection).
+- Remember that the Paladin DCR is for full 4K/4096 wide projectors (like 2019 Sony and JVC 4K projectors) and the Paladin is for UHD/3840 wide projectors (like from Digital Projection, Epson and Benq).

 - Go flat, not curved.
 A curved screen adds barrel distortion at the top and bottom of the image.
 A curved screen also scatters light onto itself which can reduce contrast.

-- Go with a standard border of at least 1.5″ (about 40mm minimum).
+- Go with a standard, light-absorbing border of at least 1.5″ (about 40mm minimum).
 This helps to mask variations in setup, residual edge distortion and slight variations in content aspect ratios.

 - 2.4:1 is the industry standard aspect ratio.
 2.35:1 movies stopped being made in 1972.
 All the leading screen manufacturers make 2.4:1 so ask them for it.
 But if you have an older 2.35:1 screen then at least the Paladin lenses can adjust for it.

 - Paladin DCR?
 The distance from screen to projector should be at least 1.4 times your screen width to get the beam through the lens and to minimize edge distortion.
 At 1.4 you will need a screen border of about 0.004 times your screen width to mask edge distortion.
 This decreases as the ratio goes up.
 At about 1.8:1 you’ll only need a sliver.
 The Paladin DCR works great from about 12 – 36 feet throw distance.